com-480-data-visualization/data-visualization-project-2021-vizir/docs/milestone1.md

 ## Exploratory Data Analysis
 Data preprocessing and statistics are available in the **[notebook](../exploratory_data_analysis.ipynb)**.

+As you can see in the notebook, the dataset is quite clean.
+For the artists, there is only some missing data in the followers field as well as the genre which is sometimes empty.
+For the tracks, some names are missing but only a handful so they could be discarded without losing too much data.

+An important information in both of our datasets is the popularity.
+This is a metric computed by a secret algorithm developed at Spotify which gives a ranking to songs (and by extension to artists).
+It seems to be related to the number of plays of a given song and how fast it reached this number of plays.
+It ranges from 0 to 100 and allows us to have a concrete way of ranking tracks and identifying (current) top hits.
+It is important to note that this value changes over time and represent the popularity as of today.

+Using this information, here are some basic statistics on the data :
+- Rock is the most popular genre (represented by 576 artists) and there are 370 niche genre that are represented by a single artist only.
+- The most popular artist is Justin Bieber (popularity of 100) but the one with the most followers is Ed Sheeran (popularity of 92).
+- Unsurprisingly, the most popular song is "Peaches" by Justin Bieber (featuring Daniel Caesar and Giveon) which was released less than a month ago.
+This indicates that the dataset is regularly maintained up-to-date.

+You can take a look at the notebook for more detailed statistics and graphs.

 ## Related Work
 Multiple visualizations have already been proposed in the musical field.
 We take inspiration from the following ones: